 Doubt surrounding invisible illnesses

 If you don’t know me very well, you may see my disability as invisible.
 I remember having a flare-up on the way home from work.
 I managed to conjure up the courage to ask for a seat, and unfortunately, I was completely ignored.
 This experience contrasts with what happened after my hip surgery.
-I was on crutches and didn’t even have to open my mouth before strangers were ready to carry my bags and help me sit down.
+I was on crutches and didn’t even have to open my mouth.
+This was before strangers were ready to carry my bags and help me sit down.

 I don’t think this makes the general public fundamentally flawed, but I think we need to reframe this idea that disabilities are always visible.

 It makes those of us with conditions that are harder to see, scared of being called out when sitting in priority seats or terrified of parking in the disabled bays.
 It’s already hard to deal with a lifelong condition.
-More belief and more compassion are needed for us to live our lives in the best way possible.

 It’s already challenging to accept that you may spend the rest of your life managing a disease.
 It can cause a lot of internal conflicts that take time, patience and self-compassion to get through.
 But along with this, it’s essential to hope for social change to allow disabled chronic illnesses folk the best environment to come to terms with the fact that life can be beautiful and is still worth living while managing one’s illness.